 After proceeding through security, a number of historical documents and memorabilia were on display such as shown in the following photos.

 This issue of The New York Prices Current was published in early 1796 and listed market values for various commodities along with prices of two stocks, the Bank of the United States and the Bank of New York at the top of the sheet (click photo to enlarge).
+This just shows how different it would have been buying stocks back then.
+Nowadays, it’s as simple as going online and searching for “buy google shares uk” to find an online stockbroker.
+Things would have been oh-so different back then.

 On display as well was the Buttonwood Agreement which set the foundation for what would eventually become the NYSE.